KDLT/nixvim/README.md

 2. Ensure only one formatter is configured per filetype in `config/plugins/lsp/conform.nix`
 3. Verify `lsp-format.enable` is set to `false`

+### Tab not jumping in snippets

+If `<Tab>` doesn't jump between snippet placeholders:
+- Check that you're in a luasnip snippet (generated by neogen with `<leader>jf`)
+- Verify the snippet is active (you should see SELECT mode in statusline)
+- The Tab/Shift-Tab mappings are configured in `config/plugins/cmp/completions.nix`

 ### Build errors

 ```bash